nadine aurora tabing

-- would appeal to a younger demographic, and
+- appeal to a different, younger demographic than the flagship Napster product, and

-For this project, I created and owned a user testing process for vetting concepts and features via in-person studies, remote testing, and surveys.
-Over the course of the project we surveyed thousands of people and talked weekly face-to-face with over a hundred users in our target demographic.
+I created and owned a user testing process for vetting concepts and features via weekly in-person studies, remote testing, and surveys.
+After a year of research, we had surveyed around 3,000 individuals, and talked face-to-face with over 200+ students in our target demographic.